Managing the day-to-day operations of a business can leave little time for a company web presence.

 If you’re the owner/operator of a business, you know that it is critical to take actionable steps to help your business get started on the right foot in the New Year.

 Even the smallest step forward can be the catalyst for growth, new ideas and better discipline in your entrepreneurial pursuits throughout the next 12 months.

-We’ve compiled a list of Quick Actionable Website Optimization Tips that you can take to improve your company website.
+We’ve compiled a list of Quick Actionable Website Optimization Tips that you can take to improve your company website and business productivity.

 These ideas are things that most business owners (like you!) can do in the next two weeks to help your business effect positive momentum online this January.

 Devote a few extra minutes of attention to your website optimization consistently in the first two months of this New Year and set yourself up for success in 2017!